 Tenses in a passive sentence

-As already mentioned above, the verb ‘to be’ tells you what the tense is of a passive sentence.
-The past participle is always the same, so we don’t really pay attention to that when finding out the tense.
+As mentioned above, the verb ‘to be’ tells you which tense you have in a passive sentence.
+The past participle is always the same, so we don’t really pay attention to that when deciding which tense it is.

 If an active sentence is in the past simple, you need to put ‘to be’ in the past simple in the passive sentence.
 If an active sentence is in the present perfect, you need to put ‘to be’ in the present perfect as well.
 Take a look at the overview of the different tenses in the passive below: